Core vector control methods

 Managing insecticide resistance

-Issued in May 2012, the Global plan for insecticide resistance management in malaria vectors (GPIRM) contains a global plan of action for all stakeholders engaged in the fight against malaria.
-It also contains comprehensive technical recommendations for managing insecticide resistance in different situations – including on the use of insecticide rotations for IRS.
+Issued in May 2012, the WHO Global plan for insecticide resistance management in malaria vectors (GPIRM) is a global plan of action for all stakeholders engaged in the fight against malaria.
+It also contains comprehensive technical recommendations for managing insecticide resistance in different situations – including the use of insecticide rotations for IRS.

-- Indoor residual spraying: An operational manual for IRS for malaria transmission, control and elimination (2013)
+- Indoor residual spraying: An operational manual for IRS for malaria transmission, control and elimination.
+Second edition (2015)

 - WHO recommendations for achieving universal coverage with long-lasting insecticidal nets in malaria control (2013)

 - Global plan for insecticide resistance management in malaria vectors (2012)